-Many people are working from home at the moment and it’s easy to end up with all kinds of aches and pains just from sitting badly.
+Many people are working from home at the moment and it’s easy to end up with all kinds of stresses and aches and pains just from sitting badly.
 The good news is that it’s also easy to avoid the bad habits that cause this.
 Here are some simple tips:

 Have the right lighting.
 It may easier to see the screen if the room is dimly lit, but your poor eyes have to keep adjusting to the different light levels, so keep your workspace well lit.

 Stand for 15 mins every hour, try for 30.
 No hunching over the desk or crossing your legs either!